 Trimming images to remove unwanted detail at the edges or make them fit the aspect ratio of screens or specific printing papers or to improve the composition of a photo.

 Wireless flash system used by Nikon to control one or more external Speedlights from one place.
 Speedlights can even be combined in ‘groups’ for more power or more sophisticated lighting effects.

-A suite of plug-ins sold by software publisher MacPhun and including Intensify, Tonality, Snapheal, FX Photo Studio, Focus and Noiseless.
-It’s a Mac-only suite and still on sale, though MacPhun appears to have transferred its attention to its new image-editing software Luminar.
+A suite of plug-ins sold by software publisher Skylum and including Intensify, Tonality, Snapheal, FX Photo Studio, Focus and Noiseless.
+It’s a Mac-only suite and still on sale, though Skylum appears to have transferred its attention to its new image-editing software Luminar.

 Adobe’s online image sharing, storage, synchronisation and collaboration service.
 Many of Adobe’s workflow tools now rely on its Creative Cloud services.